-If you have received a phone call, text message, letter or a visit, from Marston Holdings, Equita Ltd or JBW Judicial Services in relation to a Dart Charge Penalty Charge Notice that you knew nothing about, (usually because all notices had been sent to a previous address or more rarely; to a vehicle hire company), then all bailiff enforcement will be cease for a short period of time (usually 6 weeks) by submitting a Dart Charge Out of Time Witness Statement (or late appeal) to the Traffic Enforcement Centre at Northampton County Court.
+If you have received a phone call, text, letter or a visit from Marston Group, Equita Ltd or JBW Judicial Services in relation to a Dart Charge Penalty Charge Notice that you had not previously known about, (usually because all notices had been sent to a previous address or more rarely; to a vehicle hire company), then all bailiff enforcement will be placed on hold for a short period of time (usually 6 weeks) if you submit a Dart Charge Out of Time Witness Statement (or late appeal) to the Traffic Enforcement Centre at Northampton County Court.

 What are the grounds for filing a Dart Charge Out of Time Witness Statement?

-The regulations allow for a Dart Charge Out of Time Witness Statement (TE7 and TE9) or late appeal to be submitted on the following four specific grounds.
+A Dart Charge Out of Time Witness Statement (TE7 and TE9) can be submitted on the following four specific grounds.

 - That you did not receive a Penalty Charge Notice from Highways England (usually because all notices had been sent to a previous address).

-- That you appealed the Dart Charge within 28 days of service of the Penalty Charge Notice, but that you had not received a Notice of Rejection.
+- You appealed the Dart Charge within 28 days of service but did not received a Notice of Rejection.

-- That within 28 days from service of the Notice of Rejection, you appealed the decision to the Parking Adjudicator but had not received a response.
+- You appealed the decision to the Parking Adjudicator within 28 days but did not receive a response.

-- That you had paid the Dart Charge in full (by midnight the day after the crossing).
+- The Dart Charge was paid in full (by midnight the day after the crossing).

 What will happen when I submit a Dart Charge Out of Time Witness Statement?

-On receipt of your Dart Charge Out of Time witness statement forms (TE7 and TE9) the Traffic Enforcement Centre will acknowledge receipt of your forms and advise Highways England to instruct either Marston Holdings, Equita Ltd or JBW Judicial Services to cease all enforcement of the warrant.
+If you send your Dart Charge Out of Time witness statement forms (TE7 and TE9), to the Traffic Enforcement Centre by email, you will receive an acknowledgment by return.
+The Traffic Enforcement Centre will then advise Highways England to instruct either Marston Group, Equita Ltd or JBW Judicial Services to cease all enforcement of the warrant.
 The case will then be placed ‘on hold’ for approx 6 weeks to allow Highways England (who administer the Dart Charge) the opportunity to decide whether or not to allow you to submit your witness statement late (out of time).

 If Highways England accept your application, the warrant will be revoked, and all bailiff fees removed.
-Highways England may then issue you with a new Penalty Charge Notice giving you the opportunity to pay the Dart Charge at the earlier discounted rate.
+Highways England may then issue you with a new Penalty Charge Notice.
+You can then the pay the Dart Charge at the earlier discounted rate.

 I have received a Dart Charge Warning Letter

-If you have been fortunate to receive a Dart Charge Warning Letter, it is vitally important that you deal with the letter immediately.
+If you receive a Dart Charge Warning Letter, it is vitally important that you deal with the letter immediately.
 A Dart Charge Warning Letter will say the following:

 Maybe you didn’t know about the Dart Charge scheme or simply forgot to pay?
 If you pay your outstanding crossing charges (of £2.50) by xxxxx we will cancel this penalty charge notice.
 The letter will go on to say this:Multiple crossings: If you’ve used the crossing again without paying since [date of PCN,] just pay for all outstanding crossings within 14 days and we’ll cancel those penalty charge notices too.